IT3038C/IT3038C.github.io/content/modules/module-3.md

 ---
-title: Week 3 – PowerShell
+title: Module 3 – PowerShell
 sidebar_position: 3
+slug: /3
 ---

 ## List of Links for this week